aecote/aecote/README.md

 ### Hi there 👋

 I am currently working in the BC Public Service.
-I am currently learning GitHub
+I am currently learning GitHub.
-I am a Product Manager
+I am a Product Manager.
-Reach me on LinkedIn
+Reach me on LinkedIn.

 <!--
 **aecote/aecote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.